spacetelescope/jwst-caveat-examples/README.md

 [The software vs DMS build table in the JWST pipeline repository](https://github.com/spacetelescope/jwst) indicates when jwst builds were released, which reference data (CRDS) context they were tested with, and when the was first used in S&OC operations.
 Some JWST releases (particularly S&OC release candidates) are never installed in operations.
 That page also provides detailed instructions on how to create a fresh conda environment, install the version of the pipeline you would like to use, and how to configure the CRDS environment that is appropriate for that release.

+## Notebook Acceptance and Review

+Notebooks included in this repository have been prepared by the JWST Instrument Calibration Teams themselves.
+As part of their acceptence, they go through a simple technical review for correctess of content and operation.
+This review is repeated by the teams during DMS build deliveries to ensure no additional content updates are needed or to prepare to deprecate the notebook.

 ## Deprecation of Notebooks